kubernetes/kops/docs/getting_started/openstack.md

 # Using with self-signed certificates in OpenStack

 kOps can be configured to use insecure mode towards OpenStack.
 However, this is not recommended as OpenStack cloudprovider in kubernetes does not support it.
-If you use insecure flag in kops it might be that the cluster does not work correctly.
+If you use insecure flag in kOps it might be that the cluster does not work correctly.

 ```yaml
 spec: